emissary-ingress/emissary/RELEASING.md

 If you're still reading, you must be at Datawire.
 Congrats, you picked a fine place to work!
 To release Ambassador, you'll need credentials for our Github repos.

-1. PRs will pile up on `master`. **Don't accept PRs for which CI doesn't show passing tests.**
+Note.
+PRs will pile up on `master`. **Don't accept PRs for which CI doesn't show passing tests.**
+When we get to the stage of creating a release, all the PRs that we want to merge will have been merged and the CI will be green.

-2. Once `master` has all the release drivers, tag `master` with an RC tag, e.g. `v0.77.0-rc1`. **This version tag must start with a 'v'.**
+1. Once `master` has all the release drivers, tag `master` with an RC tag, e.g. `v0.77.0-rc1`. **This version tag must start with a 'v'.** For example: git tag v0.77.0-rc1 master git push --tags origin master

-3. The RC tag will trigger CI to run a new build and new tests.
+2. The RC tag will trigger CI to run a new build and new tests.
 It had better pass: if not, figure out why.
+Monitor https://travis-ci.org/datawire/amabassador/ until the CI for ambassador completes and is green.

 4. The RC build will be available as e.g. `quay.io/datawire/ambassador:0.77.0-rc1` and also as e.g. `quay.io/datawire/ambassador:0.77.0-rc-latest`.
 Any other testing you want to do against this image, rock on.

-5. When you're happy that the RC is ready for GA, **first** assemble the list of changes that you'll put into CHANGELOG.md:
+5. When you're happy that the RC is ready for GA, **first** assemble the list of changes that you'll put into CHANGELOG.md: (Note: place this list in a separate file, maybe ~/temp-list.txt, but definitely not in CHANGELOG.md at this time.
    - We always call out things contributed by the community, including who committed it
      - you can mention the contributor with a link back to their GitHub page
    - We always call out features and major bugfixes
    - We always include links to GitHub issues where we can
    - We rarely include fixes to the tests, build infrastructure, etc.
+   - Look at e.g. `git log v0.77.0..HEAD --no-merges --pretty '%h (%ai, %ae, %an): %s' -- ':(exclude)docs'`
+     and at the list of closed PRs.
+This is an awkward area of the release process as there are a log commits and PRs but we only want to include a curated subset that makes sense to the users.

 6. Once the change list is assembled, hand it to Marketing so they can either write a blog post or tell you it's not needed.